To: The Stakeholders of Nestlé SA

 We undertook the following activities to inform our assurance engagement:

 - Reviewed a selection of external media reports relating to Nestlé and the food sector to evaluate the coverage of topics within the CSV pages of the Nestlé website;

 Exclusions and limitations

-Excluded from the scope of our work is information relating to:
+Excluded from the scope of our work is the following:

-- Activities outside the defined reporting period or scope;
+- Information related to activities outside the defined reporting period or scope;

 - Company position statements (including any expression of opinion, belief, aspiration, expectation, aim or future intent);